Report Issue

 Upload file No file selected (Only pdf file allowed.
 File size upto 5 MB)

-Which section of the MRSI or ICC/ESOMAR Codes you believe has been breached?
+Which section of the code you believe has been breached?

 • Researchers must ensure that data subjects are not harmed as a direct result of their personal data being used for research.